The University of Maine System Procedures for Title IX Sexual Harassment

 If the Respondent if found responsible for a violation; the decision-maker(s) will consider any previous disciplinary action involving the Respondent when determining sanctions.

-The recording of the hearing will be available for review (though copies will not be provided) by the parties within 10 business days, unless there are any extenuating circumstances.
+The recording of the hearing will be available for review (though copies will not be provided) by the parties within 7 business days after a final determination of the complaint, unless good

-UMS offers both the Complainant and the Respondent the ability to file an appeal from a determination regarding responsibility, and from UMS’s decision, if any, to dismiss a formal complaint, or any allegation therein, on the following bases:
+UMS offers both the Complainant and the Respondent the ability to file an appeal.
+Each party has five business days from the date the formal notification is sent out to file their appeal.
+Both the Complainant and the Respondent may file an appeal from a determination regarding responsibility, and from UMS’s decision, if any, to dismiss a formal complaint, or any allegation therein, on the following bases:

 - Procedural irregularity that affected the outcome of the matter;